 Flora Papadopoulos is a Greek-born harpist based in Milan, Italy.
 After completing her modern harp studies at the Conservatory of Parma with Emanuela Degli Esposti, she has dedicated herself to mastering early harps.
-With the assistance of a Marco Fodella Foundation scholarship, Flora has purcued her baroque harp studies with Mara Galassi at Accademia Internazionale della Musica of Milan, obtaining her Masters degree with full marks.
+With the assistance of a Marco Fodella Foundation scholarship, Flora has purcued her baroque harp studies with Mara Galassi at the Scuola Civica of Milan, obtaining her Masters degree with full marks.

 Her performing career includes both solistic and chamber music projects, as well as collaborations with several orchestras and ensembles all over Europe.

-She has taken part in recording projects for Harmonia Mundi, MDG and Brilliant Classics.
+She has also taken part in many recording projects for Harmonia Mundi, MDG, Brilliant Classics, Glossa, Ricercar.

 She teaches the modern harp (corso di base) at the Civica Scuola di Musica C. Abbado of Milan.